 Original colour images of South African Air Force (SAAF) in Gabes in Tunisia April 1943.
 Here we see a SAAF Supermarine Spitfire pilot of ER622, No 40 Squadron, SAAF as he confers with his ‘No 2’ after landing at Gabes.
 This original colour image shows off a key identifier that only the South African Air Force squadrons used in the Allied theatre of combat ….
 ‘Orange’.

-Note the distinctive orange dot in the rondel identifier, of all the commonwealth and British aircraft used in the north african campaign, the South Africans where the only ones to have the rondel in the then colours of the national flag (Orange, White and Blue), all others had a red centre in the colour scheme of the Union Jack (Flag) of the United Kingdom (Red, White and Blue).
-Also note the officers in this photograph are wearing army rank insignia (not air force), another distinctive attribute specific to South Africa.
+Note the distinctive ‘orange’ dot in the rondel identifier of the South African Spitfires, of all the commonwealth and British aircraft used in the north African campaign, the South Africans where the only ones to have the rondel in the colours of the ‘old’ national flag i.e. Orange, White and Blue on all their aircraft.

-As the 8th Army advanced through Libya into Tunisia, this squadron flew Tactical Reconnaissance (Tac.R) and Photo Reconnaissance sorties in support of ground operations.
+As the 8th Army advanced through Libya into Tunisia, SAAF No. 40 squadron flew Tactical Reconnaissance (Tac.R) and Photo Reconnaissance sorties in support of ground operations.